Deltares-research/FloodsAndHealthTool/docs/overview.rst

 Introduction
 =======

-Introduction to The Floods and Health Tool¶
+Introduction to The Floods and Health Tool
 ----------------------

-What is The Floods and Health Tool?¶
+What is The Floods and Health Tool?
 ^^^^^

 The Floods and Health tool is capable of simulating the infection risk of specific waterborne diseases in a population that is exposed to floodings.